kubicle/nice-emitter/README.md

 In most cases the answer should be "YES!" and I believe you will not regret this change.

 ### What is not implemented
 Several of these are also not handled by [EventEmitter3](https://github.com/primus/eventemitter3).
-The most important one is maybe `once`, which was left-out voluntarily.

 In alphabetical order:
 - `defaultMaxListeners`: this "max listeners" counting system is one of the reason why Node's EventEmitter is so clumsy to detect leaks.
 See how our `setListenerMaxCount` is making this easier.
 - `getMaxListeners`: let me know why you need this.
 - `listeners`: curious to see who used this and why...
 Maybe internal API for Node.js?
-- `once`: I believe that `once` is an anti-pattern.
-I will try to find links about this and post them, or write myself why I think so.
-A close-future version of `nice-emitter` will implement a safer replacement for `once`, stay posted!
-- `prependListener`: oops, I did not know this exists before reading the doc again in details...
-If someone out there really needs it, it can be added without much effort.
-- `prependOnceListener`: see paragraph about `once` above.
+- `prependListener`: this API *could be* implemented, however... (a) relying on listener subscribing order is not a sign of a good design for your code, and (b) while you are relying on this order, starting to set one listener at beginning of the line seems like looking for more trouble.
+Maybe you need another way to manage the order of actions, a component dedicated to this goal (which is definitely not what event emitters were created for).
+- `prependOnceListener`: such an interesting animal, combining my worries about both ordering and `once`...
 - `rawListeners`: same remark as for `listeners` above.

 Special events: